christine-zhang1/cs180/proj3/index.md

     </div>
 </div>

+The top left of my face at the hairline has some artifacts.
+This is likely because the point labeling on the FEI dataset does not have any points on the forehead or hairline, so it is not warped as cleanly as the rest of the face.

 ## Bells and Whistles: Principal Component Analysis
 I took each `m x n` image and represented it as a vector of length `m * n` (for the FEI dataset, this was `300 * 250`).
 The entire dataset can then be represented as a `k x (m * n)` matrix, where `k` is the number of images in the dataset.
 I performed PCA on this matrix using `sklearn.decomposition.PCA` to obtain the eigenfaces for the FEI dataset.

-Here are the eigenfaces in order of decreasing eigenvalue for both the neutral and smiling faces.
+Here are the eigenfaces in order of decreasing eigenvalue for the neutral and smiling faces.

 <div style="padding: 20px; max-width: 2400px; margin: auto; align-items: center; justify-items: center;">